A small block is attached to an ideal spring and is moving in SHM... | Channels for Pearson+

 A small block is attached to an ideal spring and is moving in SHM on a horizontal, frictionless surface.
 When the amplitude of the motion is 0.090 m, it takes the block 2.70 s to travel from x = 0.090 m to x = -0.090 m.
-If the amplitude is doubled, to 0.180 m, how long does it take the block to travel (a) from x = 0.180 m to x = -0.180 m?
+If the amplitude is doubled, to 0.180 m, how long does it take the block to travel (b) from x = 0.090 m to x = -0.090 m?

 Verified Solution